incredincomp/the_hunting/README.md

 ./the_hunting.sh --connect
 ```

-start first tmux session on your box and connect, to leave the_hunting running while you leave.. press `ctrl + b` then `d`
+start first tmux session on your box and connect, to leave the_hunting running when you leave.. press `ctrl + b` then `d`

 ```bash
 ./the_hunting.sh --tmux